trouze/trouze.github.io/_projects/neuralnetwork.md

 ![](/images/network.jpg)

 Each of the 784 input values is sent to each of the nodes in the middle (hidden) layer.
 What I mean by this is that one pixel value is sent to each of the 30 nodes in the hidden layer.
-In our case this represents a 784 by 30 matrix as you'll see we use 30 nodes in the hidden layer.
+In our case, this represents a 784 by 30 matrix as you'll see we use 30 nodes in the hidden layer.
 You'll also notice 10 nodes in what is called the output layer.
 Each of these nodes represents a final determination of the handwritten digit being 0 through 9.

 Let's talk through how one pixel (input) would pass through the entire network after having been weighted and passed to the middle (hidden) layer.
 From here, the new, weighted value is input into the middle layer.
 The node in the middle layer takes the value and runs it through what is called an activation function.
 In our case, we'll use a Sigmoid function which looks like this: